-When you use publications, you create and manage the following objects:

-- Articles replication definition extensions for tables or stored procedures that let you put table or function replication definitions in a publication. - Publications groups of articles from the same primary database. - Publication subscriptions subscriptions to a publication.
+When you use publications, you create and manage the following objects: Articles - replication definition extensions for tables or stored procedures that let you put table or function replication definitions in a publication.
+Publications - groups of articles from the same primary database.
+Publication subscriptions - subscriptions to a publication.
 When you create a publication subscription, Replication Server creates a subscription for each of the publication's articles.
 The following steps summarize the procedure for replicating data using publications.

-- 1 Create or select the replication definitions to include in the publication. - 2 Create the publication, using the create publication command. - 3 Create articles that reference the replication definitions you have chosen, using the create article command. - 4 Validate the publication using the validate publication command.

-Create a subscription for the publication using the create subscription command.

-In Figure 3-11, a table replication definition pubs_rep, referenced by two articles, and a function replication definition, referenced by one article, are collected in the publication pubs2_pub.
+At the primary site: 1 Create or select the replication definitions to include in the publication.
+2 Create the publication, using the create publication command.
+3 Create articles that reference the replication definitions you have chosen, using the create article command.
+4 Validate the publication using the validate publication command.
+At the replicate site: Create a subscription for the publication using the create subscription command.
+In Figure 3-11, a table replication definition pubs\rep, referenced by two articles, and a function replication definition, referenced by one article, are collected in the publication pubs2\pub.